Nissan Almera: Philippines

+The facelifted Almera was launched in the Philippine market on 10 July 2023, still with the same turbocharged 1.0-litre engine.
+It is available in three trim levels: EL Turbo, VE Turbo and VL Turbo, the EL Turbo trim is paired with 5-speed manual, while the VE Turbo and VL Turbo trim levels are paired with CVT.
+The manual variant of the VE Turbo and VE Turbo N-Sport CVT trim were removed from the lineup.

+On 30 July 2024, the VL Sport Turbo trim was added to the lineup.

 Thailand

-The fourth generation Almera was launched in Thailand on 14 November 2019 In Thailand, the Almera is offered in 5 grades: S Turbo, E Turbo, EL Turbo, V Turbo and VL Turbo.
+The fourth generation Almera was launched in Thailand on 14 November 2019.
+In Thailand, the Almera is offered in five trim levels: S Turbo, E Turbo, EL Turbo, V Turbo and VL Turbo.
 All models are powered by the HRA0 turbocharged 1.0-litre engine.

 The Almera Sportech was launched on 2 June 2021.
-It is available in V Turbo and VL Turbo grades.
+It is available in V Turbo and VL Turbo trim levels.

-The limited-edition Almera Sportech-X was launched on 8 August 2022 and is available in VL grade.
+The limited-edition Almera Sportech-X was launched on 8 August 2022 and is available in VL trim.
 Over 300 units were made.